 4) New Single Family House Combination Permit - This is a permit for new house construction that combines a number of different types of permits, including mechanical and electrical permits, that would be required to build a new single family house onto one application, and collects all of the fees on one job.

 5) Mechanical Permits - These are permits that are applied for to cover Heating, Ventilation or Air Conditioning work or Plumbing or Gas work.
 Mechanical permits are not included in the Building Permit.
 The mechanical permits are applied for separately, except for the construction of a new single family home or a new semi-detached home.
 Contact Sustainable Development (below) for details about combined permits for new home construction.

-6) Electrical Permits - As of January 1st, 2011, the City of Edmonton is issuing electrical permits.
+6) Electrical Permits - The City of Edmonton isssue electrical permits.
 The electrical permit must be applied for separately, except for the construction of a new single family home or new semi-detached home.
 Contact Sustainable Development (below) for details about combined permits for new home construction.

 Inspections are done throughout the project to verify each stage of work has been completed to code.

 You can better understand your specific permit requirements and fees by reviewing the following:

 - Garage or Carport - Attached to house